Interperle/application-platform/README.md

     - email: admin@example.com
     - password: changeme
 - Update Credentials
-- Check on a page, like https://dnschecker.org/ if your A and AAAA entries are already set for both URLs
+- Check on a page, like https://dnschecker.org/ if your A and AAAA entries are already set for both URLs, if not wait, else proceed
 - Go to Dashboard -> Proxy Hosts
 - Add first Proxy Host:
   - Details: